Best Budget Stunt Scooters

 Some of it's features include:

-- Metalised urethane wheels – the metalised cores will withstand the extra impact needed from stunts.
+- Metalised urethane wheels - the metalised cores are not as good as alloy cores but will withstand the extra impact needed from stunts.
 The urethane wheels offer a smooth ride.

 - Fixed riser handlebars - always go for a fixed handlebar on a stunt scooter and not an adjustable one.
 An fixed handlebar will make sure that the scooter is strong enough to withstand the extra impact from tricks.